Muukid/muTrueType/README.md

 The type `muttRFlags` (typedef for `uint8_m`) represents the flags of a given point in an rglyph.
 It has the following defined values for bitmasking:

-* [0x01] `MUTTR_ON_CURVE` - represents whether or not the point is on (1) or off (0) the curve; equivalent to "ON_CURVE_POINT" for simple glyphs in TrueType.
+* [0x01] `MUTTR_ON_CURVE` - represents whether or not the point is on (1) or off (0) the curve; conceptually equivalent to "ON_CURVE_POINT" for simple glyphs in TrueType.

-No other bits other than the ones defined above are read for any point in an rglyph.
+No bits other than the ones defined above are read for any point in an rglyph.

 ## Raster bitmap